Bucks for Charity – FAQ - Human Resources at Ohio State

 You may also contribute a One-Time gift, using E-Pledge (deductible in February 2021), cash or personal check, which must be submitted using a paper pledge form.
 Credit cards are not currently accepted.

-Your pledge from 2016 does not automatically renew for 2017.
-However, new this year, 2017 payroll pledges will automatically renew for the 2020 campaign, if no action is taken.
+Yes, your 2017 payroll pledge (and beyond) will automatically renew for the 2020 campaign, if no action is taken.
 Changes can be made by the donor each year.

 The percentage of its administrative costs – the portion of donations used for management and fundraising that does not go directly to services, often referred to as overhead.
 Please keep in mind that administrative percentages vary based on differences in budgets and sources of funding.
 A higher number may indicate a greater need in some cases.